Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

 # EFL Widget Viewer

-The widget viewer API provides functionality that displays and manages Tizen native widget applications.
+The Widget Viewer API provides functionality that displays and manages Tizen Native widget applications.

-The main features of the widget viewer application API include:
+The main features of the Widget Viewer application API include:

 - Displaying widgets